72lions/FrameworkJS/README.md

 // Instantiate a Controller.History
 gridHistory1 = FrameworkJS.retrieve('GRIDHISTORY1', 'Controller.History');
 ```
-If the controller of "class" Controller.Grid with id 'SomeId' doesn't exist then it will create one else it will return the already existing one.
+If the controller of "class" Controller.Grid with id 'GRIDCONTROLLER1' doesn't exist then it will create one else it will return the already existing one.

 **Basic controller setup**